-The Opera Company of Brooklyn (OCB), founded in 2000 by conductor Jay Meetze and General Manager Charles Harburn, was created to promote talented young artists, while providing affordable and accessible opera to New York City communities.
-Known for nurturing the burgeoning careers of young singers, conductors, and pianists, OCB’s past performers include Aubrey Allicock, Marnie Breckenridge, Cherry Duke, Luke Grooms, Candice Hoyes, Kenneth Overton, Darren K. Stokes, and John Zuckerman, all who have gone onto thriving national and international opera careers.
+The Opera Company of Brooklyn (OCB) was founded in 2000 by and for artists to promote talented young artists, while providing affordable and accessible opera thus building new audiences for the art form.
+Known for enhancing careers of countless singers, conductors, and pianists, OCB’s artists have included Marnie Breckenridge, Hope Briggs, Janinah Burnett, Cherry Duke, Andrew Gangestad, Luke Grooms, Steven Jarvi, Kenneth Overton, Jennifer Rowley, Darren K. Stokes, Russell Thomas and John Zuckerman, all who have gone onto thriving national and international opera careers.

 The OCB Resident Artist Program (RAP) is a thriving educational program, in which artists learn roles, become familiar with the process of putting on a professional quality performance, and develop valuable onstage skills.
 A combination of master classes and preparation of various roles during the OCB performance season provides RAP artists with a wide range of training in a supportive environment.
 It is an excellent opportunity for artists making a transition into a full-time performing career.